jaswingumpella/codevision/docs/iteration-8-completion.md

 - **Metadata highlights:** Overview shows build coordinates, Java version, and external service counts (OpenAPI, SOAP/WSDL, XSD) in a dedicated stat grid so users can quickly capture repository metadata without digging into sub-tabs.
 - **Modularized codebase:** Broke `App.jsx` apart into feature-specific panels (`src/components/panels`), shared search/progress components, reusable hooks, and utilities, making the tree easier to reason about and keeping the root component focused on orchestration.
 - **Dependency + styling:** Installed `react-window`, added supporting CSS for the search drawer, class directory, progress bar, and error banner, and threaded the new props through the existing panel exports/tests.

+> *Note (Nov 2025): We later removed the `react-window` dependency and reverted the search/class directory lists to capped, scrollable containers to avoid a production crash in certain browsers.
+The behavior described here matches the original Iteration 8 delivery but the current implementation no longer uses virtualization.

 ## Documentation
 - Updated `README.md`'s "Overview experience" section to call out the new global search, progress feedback, metadata highlights, accessibility work, and error guidance.